ziemowit-s/slurm_scripts/README.md

-# Slurm Job Submission and Monitoring Script
+# Slurm: Submission and Monitoring

 ## Introduction